 Proof of current CPR certification before entering RAD clinical educational centers is required.
 Proof of CPR should include infant, child, adult and AED-BLS for healthcare providers.
+Online CPR classes are not accepted.
 Out-of-town travel will be required for selected clinical experiences.
 Students are responsible for their own transportation to and from the clinical sites.
 Sites are located in Orangeburg, Columbia and Manning.
 All students will rotate to the various clinical sites.
 All students must be eligible to rotate to all sites while in the program.
 If a student becomes unable to rotate, they will be withdrawn from the program.
 All students are required to get all immunizations/vaccinations and titers as required by each clinical site.